 site if necessary.
 This will enable you to launch VMs with userdata that installs

-If you are directly using a hypervisor like Xen, kvm or VirtualBox you can manually kick off the script below in a bare-bones server installation.
+If you are directly using a hypervisor like Xen, kvm or VirtualBox you can manually kick off the script below as a non-root user in a bare-bones server installation.

-Using a hypervisor directly, launch the VM and either manually perform the steps in the script above or copy it into the VM.
+Using a hypervisor directly, launch the VM and either manually perform the steps in the embedded shell script above or copy it into the VM.

 At this point you should be able to access the dashboard.
 Launch VMs and if you give them floating IPs access those VMs from other machines on your network.